leanprover/theorem_proving_in_lean4/propositions_and_proofs.md

 exists; it doesn't matter what the proof is.
-In light of that fact, Lean tags proofs as *irreducible*, which serves as a hint to the parser (more precisely, the *elaborator*) that there is generally no need to unfold it when processing a file.
+In light of that fact, Lean tags proofs as *irreducible*, which serves as a hint to the parser (more precisely, the *elaborator*) that there is generally no need to unfold them when processing a file.
 In fact, Lean is generally able to process and check proofs in parallel, since assessing the correctness of one proof does not require knowing the details of another.

-As with definitions, the ``#print`` command will show you the proof of a theorem.
+As with definitions, the ``#print`` command will show you the proof of a theorem:

 ```lean
 # variable {p : Prop}